jgm/commonmark-hs/README.md

 A pure Haskell library for parsing commonmark.

+**Work in progress!
+Do not use, but comments on the API and implementation are very much welcome.**

 The library is **fully commonmark-compliant** and passes the test suite.
 It is designed to be **customizable and easily extensible.**  To customize the output, create an